 - Graduate in the top 10 of your class: This was my personal goal for college, after getting so close to this in high school (13th).
 I ended up graduating 3rd in my college class.

 - Complete a reading rewards program: There are lots of businesses out there that reward kids and teens for reading a certain amount of hours, or a certain number of books each week/month/summer vacation.
-Sign up for one, and challenge yourself to complete it.
+Sign up for one, and challenge them to complete it.

 Teen Money Goals